adamsilver/fdpb/05-an-inbox.md

 </div>
 ```

 The menu has a role of `menubar` indicating that it contains menu items.
 That's why each submit button is given a role of `menuitem`, so screen readers can announce it as a three-item menu.
 Visually the three buttons are grouped together.
-So all we've really achieved in using ARIA is to convey the meaning for screen reader users.
+So all we've really achieved by using ARIA is to convey the meaning for screen reader users.

 When there isn't enough room to display the menu items inline, they'll stack beneath each other.
-To avoid this, we can use the CSS and Javascript's `matchMedia` API to collapse the submit buttons inside a traditional menu.
+To avoid this, we can use media queries and Javascript's `matchMedia` API to collapse the buttons inside a traditional menu.

 ```JS
 Menu.prototype.setupResponsiveChecks = function() {